Katukiii/Minecraft-biome-lights/README.md

 Import the BiomeLightsFlow in your NodeRed.

 #### IMPORTANT!
-Change Inject and RCON Node
+Change Inject, RCON and MQTT node

-Your username on minecraft need to be inside of these nodes in order for the program to work.
+Your username on minecraft need to be inside of the inject node and your server should be in the RCON node.
+Your MQTT server should be set to your MQTT server aswell.
 ---

 ## 🧠 How It Works